BeingTomGreen/zomfkit-api/readme.md

 Retrieves various actions that you can perform to gain experience for a specific skill.

+#### Errors

+Along with an appropriate HTTP error code, any errors will return a JSON object which will contain an `errors` element.

+As an example, this is the response you'd see when querying the `actions` API for a skill which doesn't exist.

+    {
+      "errors": "No actions found for fishinxg."
+    }

+While in this example `errors` is a string, it could also be an array of errors.

 ### TODO

 - Add API rates & possibly authentication
 - Start adding other endpoints!
 - Setup GH pages for Docs?
 - Tests :'(
+- `api/v1/actions/fishinxg` should return 'skill not found' or something similar? or perhaps better to keep in generic?

 ### License